soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 The Founder’s Fund, which Peter Thiel co-founded, has a longer manifesto here that explains in greater detail their investment philosophy on startups.

-Peter believes in determinate optimisim: the future is made by exceptional people who have a definite plan and execute on it.
+Peter believes in determinate optimism: the future is made by exceptional people who have a definite plan and execute on it.
 That meaningful, big-leap innovations are often not obvious from the start: If you're creating something that will be a great company 10 years from now, most people will probably not get it at first.
 Just see the Airbnb's 7 Rejections from investors as evidence.

 In other words: Founders who want to create radical innovation should have a big, audacious plan and ignore mundane thinking.